kubeedge/kubeedge/docs/proposals/device-crd.md

 The below illustrations describe the flow of events that would occur when device twin expected/actual property values are updated from the cloud/edge.

-### Syncing Expected Device Twin Property Update From Cloud To Edge
+### Syncing Desired Device Twin Property Update From Cloud To Edge
 <img src="../images/device-crd/device-updates-cloud-edge.png">
 The device controller watches device updates in the cloud and relays them to the edge node.
 These updates are stored locally by the device twin.
 The mapper gets these updates via the broker and operates on the device based on the updates.

-### Syncing Actual Device Twin Property Update From Edge To Cloud
+### Syncing Reported Device Twin Property Update From Edge To Cloud
 <img src="../images/device-crd/device-updates-edge-cloud.png">
 The mapper watches devices for updates and reports them to the event bus via the broker.
-The event bus reports the actual state to the device twin which stores it locally and then syncs the updates to the cloud.
-The device controller watches for device updates from the edge ( via the cloudhub ) and updates the actual state in the cloud.
+The event bus sends the reported state of the device to the device twin which stores it locally and then syncs the updates to the cloud.
+The device controller watches for device updates from the edge ( via the cloudhub ) and updates the reported state in the cloud.

 ## Device Controller Design
 The device controller starts two separate goroutines called  `upstream` controller and `downstream` controller.
 These are not separate controllers as such but named here for clarity.